stevecrawshaw/lnrs-db-app/TRANSACTION_DEPLOYMENT_PLAN.md

 - `.gitignore` - Add `data/backups/*.duckdb` (keep metadata.json)

 **Success Criteria:**
+- [ ] Cloud environment detection works correctly
+- [ ] Backups enabled in local development mode
+- [ ] Backups gracefully disabled on Streamlit Cloud
-- [ ] Snapshots created automatically before all cascade deletes
+- [ ] Snapshots created automatically before all cascade deletes (local only)
-- [ ] Snapshots stored with descriptive metadata
+- [ ] Snapshots stored with descriptive metadata (local only)
-- [ ] Restore function works correctly
+- [ ] Restore function works correctly (local only)
-- [ ] Cleanup function maintains retention policy
+- [ ] Cleanup function maintains retention policy (10 snapshots = ~330MB)
-- [ ] All tests pass
+- [ ] All tests pass (with environment mocking)
+- [ ] Clear logging when backups are disabled
-- [ ] Backup directory under 1GB (check cleanup frequency)
+- [ ] No errors when disabled on cloud deployment

 ---

 ## Phase 3: Restore UI
 **Timeline:** Week 4
-**Goal:** User interface for viewing and restoring backups
+**Goal:** User interface for viewing and restoring backups (LOCAL DEVELOPMENT ONLY)

+**⚠️ DEPLOYMENT NOTE:** This page is only functional in local development.
+On Streamlit Cloud, it displays an informational message about environment limitations.

 ### 3.1 New Streamlit Page: Backup & Restore